rsaenzi/master-thesis/README.md

 <p align="center"><img src="/Banner.png"></p>

 # Evaluating the impact of curriculum learning on the training process for an intelligent agent in a video game
-#### A thesis submitted in partial fulfillment of the requirements for the degree M.Sc in Systems and Computing Engineering
+#### A thesis submitted in partial fulfillment of requirements for M.Sc in Systems and Computing Engineering degree
 #### Dept. of Systems and Industrial Engineering.
 Faculty of Engineering.
 National University of Colombia.
 Bogotá, Colombia.

 ### Abstract: